About Intravesical Therapy

 Figure 1.
 Your bladder and urothelium

-Each injection is 1 intravesical treatment.
+Each injection (shot) is 1 intravesical treatment.
 Your healthcare provider will talk with you about your intravesical therapy treatment schedule.

 During your intravesical therapy

-During your intravesical therapy, it’s important for you or your partner to use a barrier (such as a condom or dental dam) during sexual activity.
-This will help you avoid exposing your partner to intravesical therapy medication.
 Start using barriers when you start intravesical therapy.
 Your healthcare provider will tell you when it’s safe to stop using them.

 Before each intravesical treatment appointment